12 Unique Non-Food Items for Teal Pumpkin Project

 9. Wind up toys (affiliate) are great for developing fine motor skills.

-10. Buy stickers or labels to decorate small 8 oz bottles of water with stickers (affiliate link) or Halloween water bottle labels (affiliate).
+10. Encourage hydration.
+Buy stickers or labels to decorate small 8 oz bottles of water with stickers (affiliate link) or Halloween water bottle labels (affiliate).
 Trick or treaters will become thirsty after an evening of walking and yelling “trick or treat!”, quench their thirst with a bottle of water.

 11. Older kids love vinyl stickers (affiliate), look for ones which are waterproof and easy to remove.